c7chou/cse134-not-final/README.txt

 Chia-yu:
-implemented the notification page without database usage.
+- implemented the notification page without database usage.
-Added the notification interval bar on add.html and validation check of the input for the notification interval bar.
+- Added the notification interval bar on add.html and validation check of the input for the notification interval bar.
-	implement the database retrieval of the notification time interval on edit.html.
+	 - implement the database retrieval of the notification time interval on edit.html.
-Wrote the Javascript funtions of all the controls of the toggle on the setting.html in setting.js Worked with William as a small team to develop the timer for notification and implement functionalities of notification on not.js and notification.html
+- Wrote the Javascript funtions of all the controls of the toggle on the setting.html in setting.js
+- Worked with William as a small team to develop the timer for notification and implement functionalities of notification on not.js and notification.html
-Implemented the web notification pop up and the allow notification message request pop ups when website is opened but not being viewed at the moment.
+- Implemented the web notification pop up and the allow notification message request pop ups when website is opened but not being viewed at the moment.
-Tried implement notification through using the serviceWorkerRegistration to have messages pop up without opening the website.
+- Tried implement notification through using the serviceWorkerRegistration to have messages pop up without opening the website.
-	I have most of the codes for that down from doing lots of amount of researching; however, this implementation requires a server and a working HTTPS, which is really unfortunate.
+	- I have most of the codes for that down from doing lots of amount of researching; however, this implementation requires a server and a working HTTPS, which is really unfortunate.
-Had implemented a bar that explains to the user if they want to turn on the notifications but merging made it disappeared.
+- Had implemented a bar that explains to the user if they want to turn on the notifications but merging made it disappeared.
+- README
+	- notification section